sealvault/sealvault/website/src/dev-docs/design/attack-tree.md

 #### Reflected XSS

-The application must pass data to the dapp frontend JavaScript which could open up a reflected XSS vector for messages from remote APIs.
+The application must pass data to the dapp frontend JavaScript by "evaling" it which could open up a reflected XSS vector for messages from remote APIs.

 We defend against reflected XSS by converting messages to binary JSON represented as hexadecimal string literals before sending them to the dapp